 Kids are expensive.
 There are groceries to buy, bodies to clothe, birthday parties to host, and college funds to save for.
-It's enough to make you consider skipping this year's family vacation.
-But traveling together helps parents and children connect with each other and create lifelong memories.
-Besides, what's the point of working so hard if you can't enjoy life?
-You deserve AND can afford that much-needed vacay.
-Just follow these tips on how to save money while traveling with kids!
+It’s enough to make you consider skipping this year’s family vacation.
+But traveling together helps families connect and create lifelong memories.
+Besides, what’s the point of working so hard if you can’t enjoy life?
+You deserve AND can afford that much-needed family holiday.
+Follow my 21 top budget tips to save money on travel with kids!

 This story is brought to you in partnership with Dollar Car Rental.